SCOPE OF THIS CHAPTER

 - Specific input within the service plan to help reduce the risk of a pattern of sexually abusive behaviour developing;

 - Recommend actions to manage the risk of Sexual Abuse, bearing in mind any criminal justice action being taken.

-Delays in completing criminal investigations need not necessarily delay referral for specialist help; there is often a significant delay between completing enquiries and decision and a decision being made about whether to prosecute.
-She young people are actually prosecuted for this behaviour, therefore the risk in waiting for a decision from CPS is that a decision not to prosecute may be interpreted as there being nothing to worry about.
+Support of parents and carers is extremely helpful in promoting engagement and successful outcomes.
+Parents need to be informed about the program to the extent that they are aware that sexually explicit conversations will take place, and that they may be asked to speak to their child about sexual issues.
+They may also be asked to model appropriate and respectful sexual attitudes and language.Delays in completing criminal investigations need not necessarily delay referral for specialist help; there is often a significant delay between completing enquiries and a decision being made about whether to prosecute.
+Few young people are actually prosecuted for this behaviour, therefore the risk in waiting for a decision from CPS is that a decision not to prosecute may be interpreted as there being nothing to worry about.
 A programme of work can be agreed with police and CPS usually with the proviso that the victim and specific incidents are not discussed.

 Harmful Sexual Behaviour Support Service a support service for professionals working with children and young people in tackling harmful sexual behaviours, funded by the Home Office and in collaboration with the Department for Education.
 The support service is available for anyone in England working with children and young people, particularly, designated safeguarding leads within primary and secondary schools and alternative provision.

 Multi-Agency Public Protection Arrangements (MAPPA) is the set of arrangements through which the Police, Probation and Prison Services work together with other agencies to manage the risks posed by violent and sexual offenders living in the community in order to protect the public.